Properties of the After Kernel: Introduction

 We begin by conducting an experiment along the lines of \cite{DBLP:conf/nips/FortDPK0G20}, comparing the after kernel with the FNTK.
-To evaluate the quality of a kernel $K$, we evaluate the test-set error of an algorithm training a hard-margin SVM with $K$.
-Since we can compute the embeddings, we use the implementation of the linear SVM from \verb+scikit-learn+ \cite{scikit-learn}, with the default parameters, except for $c$, which we set to $100$ to get a hard-margin SVM.
-Using the hard-margin SVM to evaluate the kernel is motivated in part by \cite{LL20}, who, building on the work of \cite{DBLP:conf/iclr/SoudryHNS18,ji2018gradient,DBLP:conf/colt/JiT19,DBLP:conf/icml/NacsonGLSS19,DBLP:conf/nips/WeiLLM19}, showed that, under certain conditions, training neural networks to convergence produces a model equivalent to a hard-margin SVM applied with the after kernel.
-We show that, for fully connected networks on the MNIST 3-vs-8 problem, and VGG-like networks on the CIFAR10 cats-vs-dogs problem, the after kernel is much better than the FNTK in this sense.
+To evaluate the quality of a kernel $K$, we evaluate the test-set error of the application of Algorithm 1 from \cite{ji2021fast} to compute the hard-margin SVM for $K$.
+Using the hard-margin SVM to evaluate the kernel is motivated in part by \cite{LL20}, who, building on the work of \cite{DBLP:conf/iclr/SoudryHNS18,ji2018gradient,DBLP:conf/colt/JiT19,DBLP:conf/icml/NacsonGLSS19,DBLP:conf/nips/WeiLLM19}, showed that, under certain conditions, training neural networks to convergence produces a model equivalent to a hard-margin SVM applied with the after kernel. (\cite{ji2021fast} showed that their maximum margin algorithm converges much faster than SGD on the softmax loss, which was used to evaluate the kernel in the experiments in \cite{DBLP:conf/nips/FortDPK0G20}.)
+We show that, for fully connected networks on the MNIST problems, and VGG-like networks on the CIFAR10 cats-vs-dogs problem, the after kernel is much better than the FNTK in this sense.

 Further, as seen in \cite{DBLP:conf/nips/FortDPK0G20} under related conditions, we see that, even for the problems where the after kernel improves a lot on the FNTK, most of the improvement is seen after a few epochs.
 The test error of the SVM trained on the after kernel is, for quite a while, a lot better than the test error of the neural network.
 Consistent with the theory in \cite{LL20}, however, the neural network finally catches up.
 Informally, for much of training, for the most part, the deep-learning algorithm is effectively learning a linear model over features that were largely determined much earlier.